-Each camper will be eligible to earn an award specific to his/her diagnosis.
+Each camper will be eligible to earn an award specific to their diagnosis.

 Butterfly Award: This is an award given to campers who have successfully learned to self-infuse.
-Campers must have permission from their parent/guardian and Hemophilia Treatment Center to learn self-infusion at camp.
+Campers must have permission from their parent/guardian and hemophilia treatment center to learn self-infusion at camp.
 The Butterfly Award is intended for children who are or will be on home infusion therapy.